SOFE2720/Group47-StarLux-Cinemas/Code/README.md

 `USE webfinal;`
 `CREATE TABLE users (Id INT(10) UNSIGNED AUTO_INCREMENT PRIMARY KEY, Username VARCHAR(50) NOT NULL, Password VARCHAR(60) NOT NULL, Email VARCHAR(50) NOT NULL);`

-An alternative for writing console commands is to simply open phpMyAdmin through WAMp and create a database from there.
+An alternative for writing console commands is to simply open phpMyAdmin through WAMP and create a database from there.

 ## Email Confirmation